 We should welcome to our homes the boy and girl friends of our children.
 The father and mother should know with whom their children associate, the character and influence of their special friends.
 This knowledge can be gained only by intimate association.
 Invite these friends to your home.
-Invite these friends to your home.
 Invite them to dinner, to spend the evening.
-Welcome them freely and make yourself one of the circle.
-Doing this we are better prepared to give counsel as to our children's choice of friends.
+Welcome them freely, and make yourself one of the circle.
+When we do this we are better prepared to give counsel to our children in regard to choice of friends.

 We should show confidence in our children.
-Let us not treat them as criminals or spy upon them.
-Place them on their honour.
+Let us not treat them as criminals.
+Let us place them on their honor.
 Let them know that we believe in them, that we trust them.
-We shall find that this confidence on our part will be repaid by responsive confidence from them.
-The honour system is recognized, even in dealing with criminals, as one productive of excellent results.
-We do not recommend an honour system which makes us blind to the faults of our children, which makes us disregard danger signals.
+We will find that this confidence on our part will be repaid by responsive confidence from them.
+The honor system is recognized, even in dealing with criminals, as one productive of excellent results.
+We do not recommend an honor system which makes us blind to the faults of our children, which makes us disregard danger signals.
 The watchful father and mother must be alert and awake to the snares of the enemy, and must combine watchfulness with confidence.

 If it is necessary to administer reproof or correction, we should do so calmly and without irritation or anger.
-Do not reprove before others if it can be avoided; take the offender aside, not when he is excited or tired, but preferably in the morning, when he is fresh and rested.
+Do not reprove the offender before others, if it can be avoided; take him aside, not when he is excited or tired, but preferably in the morning, when he is fresh and rested.